Historical Dictionary of Science Fiction

 paradise planet n.
 (1948) a planet regarded as peaceful or beautiful, esp. one having unspoilt natural beauty; cf. pleasure planet n.

 parallel universe n.
-(1923) a universe conceived of as existing alongside our own, having many similarities to it but usually differing from it in some significant way (as having a different history or different physical laws)
+(1923) a universe conceived of as existing alongside our own, having many similarities to it but usually differing from it in some (single) significant way (as having a different history or different physical laws)

 parallel world n.
 (1931) a world that exists alongside or in addition to the known world; = parallel universe n.